 What Costs Will You Cover for Inpatient Care?

 Luckily, Medicare treats mental health like any other health issue.
 Under Medicare Part A, your payments will be based around a benefit period schedule.
-For inpatient care, you’ll have a standard Part A deductible each benefit period ($1,364 for 2019).
+For inpatient care, you’ll have a standard Part A deductible each benefit period ($1,364 for 2019 and $1,408 for 2020).
 On top of that, you’ll have a coinsurance for each day of the benefit period that you’re at the inpatient facility.
 The costs and payment schedule are similar to standard inpatient costs.

 Under Medicare Part A, your payments will be based around a benefit period schedule, with costs similar to standard inpatient costs.

 For the first 60 days (days 1 to 60), there’s no coinsurance owed.
 The next 30 days (days 61 to 90) will cost $341 per day in 2019 and $352 in 2020 for the coinsurance.
 After day 90, you’ll fall into the lifetime reserve days, which cost $682 per day in 2019 and $704 per day in 2020.
 Once the 60 lifetime reserve days are up, you’ll cover the full costs previously covered by your coinsurance.

 Medicare Part B covers many outpatient mental health services, making it affordable to get the help you need.
 The services must be provided by a doctor or psychiatrist; a clinical psychologist, social worker, or nurse specialist; a nurse practitioner; or a physician assistant, and they must accept assignment from Medicare.
 These services can be given at qualifying outpatient facilities like a health care provider’s office, a hospital outpatient department, or a community mental health center.

 The mental health care services covered by Part B are fairly wide-ranging.